 There is a situation in my garden – one I didn’t really think was possible given my track record with plants.
 (I once killed a cactus named Frank.
 A CACTUS.)

 Anyway, back to the situation: Stuff is growing everywhere.
-It’s been a challenge to figure out how to use the buckets of cucumbers we just harvested (thanks for your tips!), but when it comes to summer squashes like zephyr and zucchini, I know just what to do.
+It’s been a challenge to figure out how to use the buckets of cucumbers we just harvested, but when it comes to summer squashes like zephyr and zucchini, I know just what to do.

-We’re talking zucchini pasta carbonara and shish kabobs and Mediterranean zucchini pasta and soup and breakfast fritters.
-And of course, PIZZA.
-This recipe is very similar to my cauliflower pizza crust, but the ratios have been adjusted to account for the extra moisture present in squash.
+This naturally gluten-free zucchini pizza crust is very similar to my cauliflower pizza crust, but the ratios have been adjusted to account for the extra moisture present in squash.
 It’s the perfect way to use up extra zucchini, just ask my kids. 🙂

 I recommend serving it up with my no-cook homemade pizza sauce.
 Enjoy!

 The trouble is, you cannot grow just one zucchini.
 Minutes after you plant a single seed, hundreds of zucchini will barge out of the ground and sprawl around the garden, menacing the other vegetables.
 At night, you will be able to hear the ground quake as more and more zucchinis erupt.” – Dave Barry

 - 4 tbsp cassava flour

 - ½ cup mozzarella cheese (plus more for topping)